claudiu-cristea/cas/README.md

 multiple applications while providing their credentials (such as userid and password) only once to a central CAS Server application."

-Using a single-sign on service like CAS is a benefitial because it provides:
+Using a single-sign on service like CAS is a beneficial because it provides:

 * Convenience.
 Your users don't need to remember credentials for multiple different web services.